EddieHubCommunity/BioDrop/README.md

 Note: After your PR gets merged, the project still needs to be deployed for your Profile to be displayed.

-### Available Icons:

-Check [Icons.md](/icons.md) for all the supported icons.

 ## 🛠️ Quickstart

 You have 3 options to contribute to the repo, please pick your favourite from:

 1. GitHub UI
 2. Gitpod
-3. Local development with Docker Compose
+3. Local development
-4. Local development
+4. Local development with Docker Compose

+Brief documentation below, but full documentation can be found here https://linkfree.eddiehub.io/docs

 ### GitHub UI